mobxjs/mobx-state-tree/README.md

 ### Building with production environment

 MobX-state-tree provides a lot of dev-only checks.
-They checks the correctness of function calls and perform runtime type-checks over your models.
+They check the correctness of function calls and perform runtime type-checks over your models.
 It is recommended to disable them in production builds.
 To do so, you should use webpack's DefinePlugin to set environment as production and remove them.
 More information could be found in the [official webpack guides](https://webpack.js.org/plugins/environment-plugin/#usage).

 ### Generate MST models from JSON